Biunitary constructions in quantum information: Biunitary composition

 \subsection{An infinity of constructions}

-We have seen several examples of unitary error basis constructions which do not factor through compositions of lower arity.
+We have seen several examples of unitary error basis constructions which do not factor through compositions of lower arity only involving Hadamard matrices, unitary error bases, quantum Latin squares and controlled families thereof.
 We now argue that such constructions can be found for all arities, and hence that our methods lead to infinitely many conceptually distinct constructions.

 Consider the sequence of unitary error basis constructions presented in \autoref{fig:infinitude}.
 The construction $\mathcal F_m$ produces an $n^{2m+1}$\-dimensional UEB

 from the following data, with $a\in [n^{4m}]$, $e \in [n^{2m}]$, $r_i, c_i \in [n^2]$ and $d,f\in [n]$: \begin{itemize} \item $V_{a,r_1, \cdots , r_m,e}^{r_0}\in\UEB^{n^2}_{n^{2m}}$, an $n^2$\-controlled family of $n^{2m}$\-dimensional unitary error bases; \item $Q_{r_{i-1},r_i,c_i}\in \QLS_{n^2}$, an $n^2$\-dimensional quantum Latin square; \item $W_{r_m,d,f}\in\UEB_n$, an $n$\-dimensional unitary error basis. \end{itemize} By inspection, for each $m>1$, the construction $\mathcal{F}_m$ does not factor through any simpler construction between Hadamards, unitary error bases, quantum Latin squares or controlled families thereof.